Filter Options

 What beach extensions could be added to a Uganda trip?

 “Because Uganda is a landlocked country, visitors seeking to combine a safari there with a few days relaxing on the beach generally fly on to neighboring Kenya or Tanzania.
-The offshore island of Zanzibar, which forms part of Tanzania, is probably the region’s most popular beach destination, but Kenya also enjoys plenty of Indian Ocean frontage.
-Within Uganda, Lake Bunyonyi is a great place to relax for a few days, while the Nile near Jinja is popular with active travelers as it offers good white-water rafting, kayaking, bungee jumping and quad biking.”
+The offshore island of Zanzibar, which forms part of Tanzania, is probably the region’s most popular beach destination.
+But Kenya also enjoys plenty of Indian Ocean frontage.
+Within Uganda, Lake Bunyonyi is a great place to relax for a few days.
+For active travelers, the Nile River near the city of Jinja (on the shore of Lake Victoria) is popular as it offers good white-water rafting, kayaking, bungee jumping and quad biking.”

 6